vic778/contact-keeper-cloud/README.md

 ### Install

-**Now to clone it to your local machine please open your terminal and paste this code `https://github.com/vic778/contact-keeper.git`**
+**Now to clone it to your local machine please open your terminal and paste this code `https://github.com/vic778/contact-keeper-cloud`**

-**Then you can go into the directory by typig `cd contact-keeper-mern-project`**
+**Then you can go into the directory by typig `cd contact-keeper-cloud`**

 **Finally just type this command `npm install` this will install all of the dependecies for the project and you will need to do the same thing by typing `cd client` and run another `npm install` to finish installing all of the react scripts**